 Super easy Mexican Wedding Cookies are soft and buttery with almonds in every bite!
-These powdered sugar covered cookies are your new favorite.
+These powdered sugar covered cookies are crumbly and delicious.

 Homemade Mexican Cookies

-You may also know these cookie treats as Snowballs, Polvorones, Butterballs, Pecan Sandies, Russuan Tea Cakes, Sandies and many more names.
-No matter what they’re called, they’re all simply delicious.
+You may also know this Mexican cookie recipe as Snowballs, Polvorones, Butterballs, Pecan Sandies, Russian Tea Cakes, Sandies and many more names.

 How to Make Mexican Wedding Cookies

 CREAM.
-Start by creaming the butter and powdered sugar together in a medium bowl.
+Start by creaming the butter and powdered sugar together in a medium bowl or in a stand mixer with the paddle attachment.
 Then mix in the vanilla and almond extract.

 CHILL.
 Cover the bowl and put into the fridge to chill for 1-2 hours.
 After the dough has chilled preheat the oven to 325°F,

-Variations: There are as many variations as there are names to these cookies.
+There are as many variations as there are names to these Mexican wedding cookies.
 In fact, we have a Pecan Snowball and a Peanut Butter Snowball version that are both quite good.
 Some variations you can easily try include:

-- Replacing the almonds with an equal amount of pecans or walnuts
+- Replacing the almonds with an equal amount of a different nut, like pecans or walnuts

 - Toss in mini chocolate chips

 - chopped andes mints and replace the almond extract with a ¼ tsp mint extract